Simhyeon/r4d/docs/meta.md

 ### Changed

 * [x] Fixed unexported DiffOption and HookType re-export
+* [-] Add help message before and after original help message
+- Some might think this is not enough however it depends Should I include the whole damn readme files inside help message?
+I personally doesn't think that is necessary nor desirable.

 ### TODOs

-* [ ] Add help message before and after original help message
-- Other help message

 * [ ] Export to python binding
+- This also needs some extra workload to enable pyo3 and some nomangle-like configurations
 * [ ] Export to c binding
+- This includes changes in Cargo.toml file such as cdylib which was actually not included by default, like what?

 * [ ] Improve projects performance
 - Utilize regex engine for fast parsing especially, define parsing.
 Possibly